5 Italian Cities that are cheap to live in & offer a high Quality of Life

 The exact cost of living for the five cities featured in this post (and those in the table below) clearly will vary a lot from person to person and figures should be taken only as a means of comparison rather than an exact prediction of what you would spend.
 We used numbeo’s cost calculator (which is based on real data from people living in Italy) as a guide to calculate them.

 The monthly figure is designed to cover the cost of rented accommodation and day-to-day living costs (groceries, transport, evening entertainment etc).
-Students and those happy to share a flat with several people and maybe live a bit away from the centre will spend less than somebody living alone in a good area.
+Students and those happy to share a flat and maybe live a bit away from the centre will spend less than somebody living alone in a good area.

 Cost of Living in Italy – Cities Compared